 The traveler faced with internal exile

-The story of Aino Laine also revolves around the fact that she looks like a woman the narrator loved when he was younger, but who eventually died: Aino is the look-alike twin, and yet not the same, of a deceased woman; the Finnish woman is the twin of Kassa, that Márai lost when it became Kosice, a city that will briefly be reincorporated into Hungary, but never the same as it once was.
+The story of Aino Laine also revolves around the fact that she looks like a woman the narrator loved when he was younger, but who died later on: Aino is the look-alike twin, and yet not the same, of a deceased woman; the Finnish woman is the twin of Kassa, which Márai lost when it became Košice, a city that will briefly be reincorporated into Hungary, but never the same as it once was.

-Hungary recovered Kassa/Kosice and the southern part of modern-day Slovakia in 1938.
-But this longing for the territories lost following the Treaty of Trianon, which led Hungary to ally with Nazi Germany, was an additional step towards World War II and only a brief compensation that won’t last.
+Hungary recovered Kassa/Košice and the southern part of modern-day Slovakia in 1938.
+But this longing for the territories lost following the Treaty of Trianon, which led Hungary to ally itself with Nazi Germany, was an additional step towards World War II and a brief compensation that did not last long.

 A tyrannical liberation

-Sandor Marai came back to Hungary in 1928.
+Sándor Márai came back to Hungary in 1928.
 Antifascist, he witnessed the rule of Horthy, the admiral of a kingdom without any sea, the birth of the Arrow Cross Party, the Hungarian fascist party, and the rise of totalitarianism in his country.
 These were the last years Márai ever spent in Hungary.
-In Hallgatni akartam, he analyses this period, from the injustice and betrayal triggered by Trianon to the Second World War.

-But his most eloquent work about World War II is probably ‘Liberation’ (Szabadulás), a novel that he wrote in only a few months right after the end of the Budapest siege in 1945 and only published in 2000.
-‘Liberation’ tells the story of Erzsébet, a young woman who takes refuge in a cellar during the siege.
+His most eloquent work about World War II is probably Liberation (Szabadulás), a novel written in only a few months right after the end of the Budapest siege in 1945 and only published in 2000.
+Liberation tells the story of Erzsébet, a young woman who takes refuge in a cellar during the siege.
 The novel reflects all the horror of the end of the Nazi occupation, of the Arrows Crosses’ rule in Budapest and of the liberation by Soviet soldiers.

 Debunking the myths and legends